appthrust/tokenaut/README.md

 | False | InvalidConfiguration | Invalid configuration: {details} | Resource configuration is invalid.
 Includes details |
 | Unknown | Pending | Resource reconciliation in progress | Resource reconciliation is in progress |

+## Secret Deletion

+When an InstallationAccessToken is deleted, the associated Secret is automatically deleted as well.
+This ensures that no orphaned Secrets are left in the cluster after an InstallationAccessToken is removed.

+The deletion process follows these steps:

+1. When an InstallationAccessToken is marked for deletion, the controller initiates the cleanup process.
+2. The controller attempts to delete the associated Secret, as specified in the InstallationAccessToken's status.
+3. If the Secret deletion is successful or the Secret is not found (possibly already deleted), the controller proceeds with removing the InstallationAccessToken.
+4. If there's an error during the Secret deletion (other than "not found"), the controller will retry the operation.

+This automatic cleanup ensures that your cluster remains tidy and that sensitive information (the access token) is properly removed when it's no longer needed.

+Note: Ensure that the controller has the necessary permissions to delete Secrets in the relevant namespaces.
+If you're using InstallationAccessTokens across different namespaces, you may need to adjust your RBAC settings accordingly.

 ## Best Practices

 ### Annotating the GitHub App Private Key Secret